From buzzing city life to stunning natural attractions, charming Old Towns, and amazing food, South America has so much to offer its travelers.

 - Cusco – Peru

 - El Calafate – Argentina

-Cartagena is a lively city in northern Colombia that is very popular for international travelers.
+Cartagena is a lively city in northern Colombia that is very popular with international travelers.

 For those visiting Cartagena for the first time, you’ll want to set aside a couple of days to explore Cartagena’s Old Town and its cute cobblestone streets.